 Thanks so much for your great, great questions.
 I hope my answers helped you to better understand estate planning.

-“I didn’t explain the difference between a revocable and an irrevocable trust?
+“Wait, what?
+You expected me to explain the difference between a revocable and an irrevocable trust?
+Define CRUTs and CRATs?
+You want details about the stepped-up basis rules?”

 No, I did not provide you with a textbook on estate planning issues.
 The issues matter, for sure, but they matter less than many people think they do.
 A more holistic process makes more sense, I think, and too often the more complicated nuances get in the way of good planning.
 If your situation requires nuances, we’ll tend to them, but only after we have focused on the stuff that really matters.